 UNIVERSITY OF WISCONSIN River Falls

-The GIS Lab is located in KFA 301 and consists of 27 Dell OptiPlex 9010 workstations using Windows 7 and supporting ArcGIS 10.3, Idrisi TerrSet, Adobe CC 2015 (Adobe PhotoShop, Illustrator, Dreamweaver, and InDesign), MAPublisher 9.6, Microsoft Office 2013, Natural Scene Designer 5.0, Trimble Pathfinder Office, IBM SPSS 23 statistical analysis, DNR GPS, GPSBabel, QGIS, Terrain Sculptor, and GeoDa (spatial statistics) applications.
+The GIS Lab is located in KFA 301 and consists of 27 Dell OptiPlex 9010 workstations using Windows 7 and supporting ArcGIS 10.3.1, Idrisi TerrSet, Adobe CC 2015 (Adobe PhotoShop, Illustrator, Dreamweaver, and InDesign), MAPublisher 9.6, Microsoft Office 2013, Natural Scene Designer 5.0, IBM SPSS 23 statistical analysis, DNR GPS, GPSBabel, QGIS, Terrain Sculptor, and GeoDa (spatial statistics) applications.
 The lab has two Trimble GeoXT 3000 GPS units, four Garmin GPSMAP 62 units and 22 Garmin GPS 60 units for field mapping.
-The lab also includes an HP LaserJet CP4525 and an HP Z5200 42-inch color plotter, and a Wacom Cintiq 27QHD Touch drawing tablet.
+The lab also includes an HP LaserJet CP4525, an HP Z5200 42-inch color plotter, and a Wacom Cintiq 27QHD Touch drawing tablet.

 Students from across campus take GIS courses and many ultimately use skills developed in these courses to enhance their research and project work in many other disciplines including, geology, environmental science and management, conservation, and landuse planning.
 In addition, many students are involved in internships with local organization through the GIS Lab, these have included the Kinnickinnic River Land Trust, City of River Falls, the Great Rivers Confluence Project, and many others.